craiglmccarthy/web-archiving-scripts/README.md

 A Jupyter notebook that takes the pickle file from get_html.py.
 This notebook can be used to scrape the HTML content contained in the pickle file.
 Useful for gathering information about a website prior to web-archiving.

+## os_path_to_url

+Takes a directory of files and converts the OS filepath to a "pseudo URL".
+Built to "rebuild" the URL path of files/directories from a downloaded and extracted .zip file.

 ## browser_auto_open.py

 ```